luisgdelafuente/hal149com/src/content/posts/ai-is-the-new-browser.md

 lang: "en"
 esSlug: "ia-es-el-nuevo-navegador"
 ---
-# AI Becomes the New Browser
+# Is AI Becoming the New Browser?

 The latest <a href="https://openai.com/devday/" target="_blank">OpenAI Dev Day</a> wasn't simply a product event.
 It was the formal declaration that **the web browser as we know it is dying**, and with it, an entire digital marketing industry built over the last two decades.